eth-cscs/eth-cscs.github.io/getting_started/running_jobs/README.md

 The srun option `--hint=nomultithread` would avoid using extra threads with in-core multi-threading, a configuration that can benefit communication intensive applications (see __man srun__ for further details).

 The example below shows the commands required to run large MPI jobs:
- - PMI_MMAP_SYNC_WAIT_TIME and srun option --wait prevent Slurm from killing tasks that take long time to run
+ - PMI_MMAP_SYNC_WAIT_TIME and srun option `--wait` prevent Slurm from killing tasks that take long time to run
- - srun's option --bcast copies the binary to /tmp on all nodes before launching them.
+ - __srun__'s option `--bcast` copies the binary to `/tmp` on all nodes before launching them.
 This helps task startup time.

 ```
 export PMI_MMAP_SYNC_WAIT_TIME=300